Get to Know Master Lonnie Beck

 The same rings true.
 Don’t give up.
 Know what you want and more importantly, why you want it!

 8. What kind of benefits have you received from your Martial Arts and Muay Thai Kickboxing training at Dragon Gym?

 I have made the deepest relationships from martial arts.
 I have met people who will be in my life forever.
 I have learned exactly who I am to the core and what I am capable of as a person.

 9. What’s your next goal?

 To help others achieve their own form of greatness.
 There is nothing more rewarding than showing someone that they can achieve anything they want

 10. What Fears and Reservations did you have about starting here?

 The same as everyone.
 Those who are here are all experts.
-Wont let me into their circle.
+Won't let me into their circle.
 No one is going to help me and I’ll feel defeated and left out.
 It is, in fact, the exact opposite.
 The rising tide lifts all boats.
 People who come to this place join a family, not a gym

 Training and Educational Experience

-Master Lonnie Beck began his training at Dragon Gym in 1990 at the age of ten.
-Since then he has trained directly under Grandmaster Chae T. Goh and Master Somnath Sikdar in Tae Kwon Do and Hapkido and has earned the rank of 5th Degree Black Belt.
-In addition to his traditional training, Master Lonnie has also trained extensively in Brazilian Jiu-Jitsu where he has earned the rank of Purple Belt in addition to his years of experience in Muay Thai kickboxing.
+Master Lonnie Beck III began his training at Dragon Gym in 1990 at the age of ten.
+Since then he has trained directly under Grandmaster Chae T. Goh and Master Somnath Sikdar in Tae Kwon Do and Hapkido and has earned the rank of Fifth Degree Black Belt.
+In addition to his traditional training, Master Lonnie has also trained extensively in Brazilian Jiu-Jitsu where he has earned the rank of Brown Belt in addition to his years of experience in Muay Thai kickboxing.
 He has also traveled to Thailand to train as a student at the exclusive Rawai Muay Thai Camp in Phuket.